ahafiz03/MangaMarket/README.md

 # MangaMarket

-The MangaMarket Web Application is a Node.js and Express-based web application that allows users to search and browse manga titles securely, allowing users to browse, list, and make offers on rare manga titles.
-The project emphasizes secure coding practices including authentication, authorization, input validation, and protection against injection and XSS attacks.
+The MangaMarket Web Application is a Node.js and Express-based web application that allows users to search and browse manga titles securely, which les users browse, list, and make offers on rare manga titles.
+This project primarily focuses secure coding practices including authentication, authorization, input validation, and protection against injection and XSS attacks.
 This project was created as part of the ITIS 5166: Network-Based Application Development course at UNC Charlotte.

 ## Features